pw45000/Mailer-CRUD/README.md

 # Mailer-CRUD
-A full-stack CRUD built to simulate a mailing list, built in with an admin panel, built in NodeJS Express, Leafletjs, Mapbox Pug,  Bootstrap 5, and MongoDB.
+A full-stack CRUD built to simulate a mailing list, built in with an admin panel, built in NodeJS Express, Leafletjs, Mapbox, Pug,  Bootstrap 5, and MongoDB.

 ## Features